All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Affine Hyperpolygon spaces are not quotient singularities more generally

 \begin{proof} Assume that $\Theta = \Theta_1 \times \Theta_2$ and $\mc{A} = \mc{A}_1 \cup \mc{A}_2$ for $\mc{A}_i$ an arrangement in $\Theta_i$.
 Then, for each $H \in \mc{A}$, $H \in \mc{A}_1$ means that $\Theta_2 \subset H$ etc. Since the coordinate hyperplanes $L_i$ belong to $\mc{A}$, this forces $\Theta_1 = (\theta_i = 0 : i \notin J)$ and $\Theta_2 = (\theta_j = 0 : j \in J)$ for some $J \subset [1,n]$.
 But then the $H_I$ do not contain either $\Theta_1$ or $\Theta_2$ unless $J \neq \emptyset, [1,n]$.
 Thus, $\mc{A}$ is irreducible. \end{proof}

 If $G \subset \Sp(V)$ is a finite group then the pair $(V,G)$ is said to be \textit{symplectically reducible} if $V = V_1 \times V_2$ is a proper decomposition into symplectic $G$-submodules.
-Otherwise, $(V,G)$ is said to be \textit{symplectically irreducible}.
-See \cite[Introduction]{BS-sra2} for more on this notion.
+Otherwise, $(V,G)$ is said to be \textit{symplectically irreducible}; see \cite[Introduction]{BS-sra2} for more on this notion.
+Recall that $g\in G$ is a \emph{symplectic reflection} if it fixes a linear subspace of codimension two, and $G$ is a \emph{symplectic reflection group if it is generated by symplectice reflections.}

 \begin{cor} If, for some $n \ge 4$, there is an isomorphism $\Hyp_n(0) \cong V/G$ with $G \subset \Sp(V)$ finite, then $(V,G)$ is a symplectically irreducible symplectic reflection group. \end{cor}

 \begin{proof} Choose $\theta \in \Theta$ generic.
 By Corollary~\ref{cor:symplecticreshyperpoly}, the morphism $X = \Hyp_n(\theta) \to \Hyp_n(0) = Y$ is a projective crepant resolution.
 Moreover, under the identification $L_F \colon \Theta \iso N^1(X/Y)$ of Theorem~\ref{thm:resolutionsofstar}, the arrangement $\mc{A}$ in $\Theta$ is identified with the Namikawa arrangement.
 Therefore, Lemma~\ref{lem:hyperirreducible} implies that the latter is irreducible.